 “They take our phones because they want to slow us.
 They take our phone we try the game later.
 Is hard to find a new phone”

-The respondent concluded his report by saying how exhausting it is to be pushed back and to be experiencing this high level of violence
+The respondent concluded his report by saying how exhausting it is to be pushed back and to experience this high level of violence